Aircoookie/WLED-Docs/docs/moonmodules/merge-history.md

 Our latest work can be found here: [mdev](https://github.com/MoonModules/WLED/tree/mdev) and is based upon the latest version of 0.14.
 You can compile it yourself using PlatformIO.ini entry esp32_4MB_max or get a build from [Serg74](https://github.com/srg74/WLED-wemos-shield/tree/master/resources/experimental/Firmware/AudioReactive) (daily) or [Wladi](https://wled-install.github.io) (periodically).

-## pin drop downs support read only and reserved pins
+## Pin drop downs support read only and reserved pins
 January 14, 2023

 <img width="144" alt="Screenshot 2023-01-14 at 18 42 14" src="https://user-images.githubusercontent.com/91013628/212558236-50c7da14-6e7c-489e-bc43-778979e9f844.png">